MasterSais/uvo/README.md

 You can easily extend library with your own specific validators or processors.

 Minified library bundle with all modules takes less than 6kb.
+It doesn't require any external dependency.
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->